 High School Program:$645

-June 5 – 16, 2017 from 8:30 a.m.-4:30 p.m. (excluding Saturday and Sunday) Register online (Will be open on March 1st) If you are entering grades 9-12, this two week video game design and art camp will teach you cutting edge industry standard, 3-D art production and integration, using the Unity3D, 3ds Max and Photoshop.
+June 5 – 16, 2017 from 8:30 a.m.-4:30 p.m. (excluding Saturday and Sunday) Register online (Open Now!)
+If you are entering grades 9-12, this two week video game design and art camp will teach you cutting edge industry standard, 3-D art production and integration, using the Unity3D, 3ds Max and Photoshop.

 Middle School Program:$625

-June 19 – 30, 2017 from 8:30 a.m.-4:30 p.m. (excluding Saturday and Sunday) Register online (Will be open on March 1st)) If you are entering 7th or 8th grade, join us for a two-week, hands-on program that will show you how to get started in the fascinating world of video game creation.
+June 19 – 30, 2017 from 8:30 a.m.-4:30 p.m. (excluding Saturday and Sunday) Register online (Open Now!))
+If you are entering 7th or 8th grade, join us for a two-week, hands-on program that will show you how to get started in the fascinating world of video game creation.
 You’ll test your game design skills by creating simple 2-D computer games with GameMaker and Photoshop.
 You’ll be learning directly from Professor Kobayashi, who is a focal coordinator of game certificate program at ASU.
 He teaches a series of 2-D Game Development, 3-D Game Development, Game Art & Animation and Gaming Capstone classes.
 Contact and Registration:

 - Registration will open on March 1st!
 Payment for camp must be made at time of registration to confirm a seat in the camp.

 - 7th – 9th grade Game Camp Registration